 · Currently, the City of Nichols Hills is bearing the burden with existing O&M funds.
 As the rule gets more stringent, we may have to approach the City Council for assistance.

 The entire Storm Water Management Plan can be viewed at the Public Works office.
 Brochures and educational materials can be picked up at City Hall or the Public Works office.
-If you would like to participate or would like additional information contact Randy Lawrence, George Decher, Kelly Hurley, or Vern Farrar with City of
+If you would like to participate or would like additional information, contact Randy Lawrence, Dennis Albert, or Dillion Thompson with the City of

-To file a complaint or have information about a possible problem please contact the Public Works office at 405-843-5222 or contact:
+To file a complaint or have information about a possible problem, please contact the Public Works office at 405-843-5222 or email: